Preston-Coding/EgsEcfEditorApp/README.md

 The exceptions are the white spaces, the empty lines and the comments.
 All the function-irrelevant white spaces and empty lines will be remove.
 All the different varieties of comment spellings will be streamlined to appended inline comments.

+The tool parses the `.ecf` file content line by line and seperates the line content item by item according to the definition and chronologic.
+A fault can depending on its severity lead to a whole bunch of follower errors.
+This is the reason of solving errors from top to bottom.

 For the content recognition and operation three groups of errors are possible.

 ### Fatal Error